Available for: Enterprise plan

 - Push user profile updates

-The Unique Primary Parameter (userName) required by Miro must be in the form of an email.
+⚠️ The Primary Parameter / Unique Identifier (it is likely to be marked as userName in the Identity Provider service) is the only value required by Miro and must be in the form of an email.

-The attributes listed below are not required and will be passed to Miro if present.
+The attributes listed below are not required and will be accepted by Miro if present (other attributes sent to Miro will be ignored).

 givenName + " " + familyName;

-⚠️ - All attributes are displayed in the exported CSV user list that can be downloaded from the Active Users section.
+All attributes will be displayed in the exported CSV user list that can be downloaded from the Active Users section.

 - All users provisioned under SCIM are assigned the default license of your subscription: